Ya'qub ibn al-Layth al-Saffar: Campaigns in Sistan and Khorasan

 Ya'qub attracted the attention of an Abbasid caliph by first battling Kharijites in his homeland of Sistan.
-In 864, "Yaʿqub led an expedition to Bost against his former master Salih, and then into Rukkaj and Zamindāvar against the local ruler there, the Zunbil, killing him and securing an immense booty."
+In 864, "Yaʿqub led an expedition to Bost against his former master Salih, and then into ar-Rukkaj and Zamindāvar against the local ruler there, the Zunbil, killing him and securing an immense booty."
 He also managed to capture several family members of the Zunbils, including the Zunbil king's son.
 He then vanquished the Hindu Shahis, conquering their capital Kabul.
 He later moved against the Kharijites in northern Sistan, winning a decisive victory and killing their leader Ammar ibn Yaser in 865.
 Ya'qub's campaigns marked the decline of militant Kharijism in the East.
 After having defeated the Ammar, Ya'qub held a celebration.
 During the celebration, one of the members of the court made a speech in Arabic.
 Ya'qub asked the latter why he made a speech in a language which he could not understand.
 One of Ya'qub's secretaries, Muhammad ibn Vasif, then made a qasida in Persian.

 Ya'qub claimed the inheritance of the kings of Persia and sought "to revive their glory," and thus in 867 he sent a poem written by himself to the Abbasid caliph Al-Mu'tazz.
 The poem said: "With me is the Derafsh Kaviani, through which I hope to rule the nations."

 In 870/871, Ya'qub marched against the Kharijites of Herat, and defeated them.
 He then marched towards Karukh, and defeated another Khariji leader who was named Abd al-Rahman.
 Ya'qub then pardoned Abd al-Rahman and made him governor of Isfizar.
 (Note: C.E.
 Bosworth and D.G.
 Tor, citing al-Tabari, state that Ya'qub executed Abd al-Rahman, but Bosworth also cites the Tarikh-i Sistan which states Ya'qub installs Rahman as governor.)

 His army would later march to Ghazna, Kabul, and Bamyan, conquering these territories from the Hindu Shahi, and appointing Muslim governors.
 From there they moved to north of the Hindu Kush and by 870 AD the whole of Khorasan was brought under their control.
 The Panjshir Valley was now under Ya'qub's control, which made him able to mint silver coins.
 In 873, Ya'qub ousted the Tahirids from their own capital of Nishapur, and captured its ruler Muhammad ibn Tahir, which led to conflicts with the Abbasid caliphate.
 During one of Ya'qub's numerous battles, his face was disfigured to the point that he could only eat through a pipe in his mouth for twenty days.